Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Introduction

 \section{Introduction}

-The acceleration of first-order optimisation methods is an active research topic of non-smooth optimisation.
+The acceleration of first-order optimization methods is an active research topic of non-smooth optimization.
 Over the past decades, various acceleration techniques are proposed in the literature.
-Among them, one most widely used is called ``inertial technique'' which dates back to \cite{polyak1964some} where Polyak proposed the so called ``heavy-ball method'' which dramatically speed-up the performance of gradient descent.
+Among them, one most widely used is called ``inertial technique'' which dates back to \cite{polyak1964some} where Polyak proposed the so called ``heavy-ball method'' which dramatically speeds up the practical performance of gradient descent.
 In a similar spirit, in~\cite{nesterov83} Nesterov proposed another accelerated scheme which improves the $O(1/k)$ objective function convergence rate of gradient descent to $O(1/k^2)$.
 The extension of \cite{nesterov83} to the non-smooth case was due to \cite{fista2009} where Beck and Teboulle proposed the FISTA scheme which is the main focus of this paper.